 By 1944, the single runway was 5,200' x 500' surfaced with macadam and the northern end with sand and sod.
 The southern end terminating at a cliff over the Pacific Ocean.
 The airfield included hangers, buildings, water tower and parachute tower.
 Several revetments were built on the east side of the runway.
 To the west was the Rio Parralon River.

 Initially a gunnery range for the 19th Composite Wing.
-Later, the US Army Air Corps technical school for Panama was established at this location.
-During the war, APO 838.
+Later, the U. S. Army Air Corps technical school for Panama was established at this location.
+During World War II, designated Army Post Office 838 (APO 838).

 American units based at Río Hato